 Professional Bio.

-Prior to working as a freelancer, she was a reporter at Time, where she covered the arts, education and social issues, in addition to many other subjects.
+Prior to working as a freelancer, Miranda was a general assignment reporter at Time magazine, where she covered arts, education and social issues, among other subjects.
 During her time there, she interviewed Al Gore about his global warming documentary An Inconvenient Truth, reported on the burgeoning industry of skatepark design and was part of the team that broke the news of irregularities in FEMA director Michael Brown’s resume in the wake of Hurricane Katrina.

 Selected pieces (in reverse chronological order):